🔁 ERP vs. CRM: What Is The Difference?

 It’s just that CRM is more suitable to increase sales and improve customer interactions.

 As we’ve already mentioned, more than half of ERP implementation cases don’t bring expected results.
-Eventually, it can result in massive revenue losses and long-term backlogs.
+Eventually, that results in massive revenue losses and long-term backlogs.

 Thus, you should be well-prepared to avoid such failure, and there are several things you can do to ensure successful ERP development.